gsuyemoto/blog/docs/posts/cybersecurity-jargon.md

 ---
-title: Cybersecurity Jargon
+title: Cybersecurity Terms
-slug: cybersecurity-jargon
+slug: cybersecurity-terms
 date: 2023-06-03
 ---
   [prompt engineer]: https://www.axios.com/2023/02/22/chatgpt-prompt-engineers-ai-job
   [Black Lantern]: https://www.blacklanternsecurity.com/careers.html

-# Cybersecurity Jargon
+# Cybersecurity Terms

-I just recently spoke to a pleasant tech recruiter and in the conversation she mentioned that I should take the opportunity to express any tech jargon that I would know related to the position I was interested in.
-This, I thought, was an interesting opportunity to see what ChatGPT had to say about this...
+Today, we are going to explore the world of cybersecurity terminology.
+To start off, we are going to see what ChatGPT has to say on the subject, and then later provide our own terms and definitions.
+So, let's begin with ChatGPT:

 <!-- more -->